CNC Journey

 Enclosure

-I purchased a dust boot that hooked up to the CNC spindle and a shop vacuum.
-That worked well to suck up any cut materials.
 The shop vac was actually louder than the CNC machine.
-Running the vacuum for extended periods of time wasn't ideal and I soon learned that shop vacs weren't designed for that use-case; I blew the motor on the shop vac and the smell of burnt materials filled my office.
-I decided to build an enclosure to keep the metal chips and any other materials safely contained.
+Running the vacuum for extended periods of time wasn't ideal and I soon learned that shop vacs are not designed for that use-case; I blew the motor on the shop vac and the smell of burnt materials filled my office.

 Spindle

-One of the included options for the machine was a larger spindle holder, so you could add a bigger spindle to the CNC.
 I decided to upgrade the stock spindle to a 840W DeWalt DWP611 router with a 6.4mm (1/4") chuck.
-It was in my price point, and it was something I had seen others use in their setups.
-Had I known, at the time, that there was a difference between a router and a spindle I would have gone a directly to a powerful VFD spindle.
+It was in my price point, and it was something I had seen others use in their setups online.
+At the time, had I known there was a difference between a router and a spindle, I would have gone a directly to a VFD spindle for rpm control, torque, reduced noise, and cooling.

-More power for the win
+More power

 Relay hack is essential for a router